paparrot/paparrot/README.md

 English | [Русский](./Russian.md)

-# 👋 Introduction
+# 👋 About

 Hey there, my name is Klim.
 I'm a full stack web-developer from Russia.
 I'm currently working on Mateline company as a backend developer.
 **[My CV](https://resume.io/r/4NDzGnXeo)**

 ## 🛠 Stack